Skip to main content

 And off they go!

 As always with children, it’s best not to try when they’re hungry, tired or having a grumpy day – that’s no one’s idea of fun.
 Try to include some games in your practice sessions to keep them entertained, and if things aren’t quite clicking and your child is getting frustrated, perhaps come back to it all another day when they’re full of enthusiasm again.
+For parents looking to incorporate more physical activity into their child’s routine, consider taking daily walks as a complementary exercise.

 Learning how to ride a bike is one of those childhood milestones that we all remember.
 Hopefully, this advice will help you create lasting memories for your child now that it’s their turn to get cycling!